BZoennchen/supercollider-book/_sources/chapters/preamble/technology-and-art.md

 >Rather it is here to expand all things, to combine and to make more things attainable.
 >For the artist, it is the edgiest work of all; the biggest, most exciting challenge in a long history of the synthesis between technology and hand and mind and heart. -- *J.D.
 Jarvis*

-Ultimately, it may be the 'energy of earth' that unveils a potential earth-world relationship.
+Ultimately, it may be the *energy of earth* that unveils a potential earth-world relationship.
 This could be Heidegger's god, for whom we are waiting and preparing.

 >Philosophy will not be able to bring about a direct change of the present state of the world.
 This is true not only of philosophy but of all merely human meditations and endeavors.
 Only a god can still save us.
 I think the only possibility of salvation left to us is to prepare readiness, through thinking and poetry, for the appearance of the god or for the absence of the god during the decline; so that we do not, simply put, die meaningless deaths, but that when we decline, we decline in the face of the absent god. -- Heidegger, Spiegel inverview in 1966